fb-pixel

 Chart courtesy of Penn State Extension

-16. After you have met the recommended time for your elevation, use your jar lifter tool and carefully remove each jar.
+Step 12: After you have met the recommended time for your elevation, use your jar lifter tool and carefully remove each jar.

-18. After 24 hours, remove the canning band, wipe down the jars and around the lid with a damp kitchen towel, mark the lid with the contents and the date, and place them on your pantry shelf.
+After 24 hours, remove the canning band, wipe down the jars and around the lid with a damp kitchen towel, mark the lid with the contents and the date, and place them on your pantry shelf.
 Use within the next 12 -18 months for optimum flavor and nutrients.

-Now that you know how simple it is to can cherries at home, you won’t have any wasted fruit from your cherry trees.
 You can even ask around to friends and neighbors who may not eat all their fresh cherries to see if you can come and pick their extras!
 Sharing a jar or two of home-canned cherries as a thank-you is always welcomed!

-Canning Cherries (Raw Pack Method)
+Canning Cherries (Easy Raw Pack Method)

 Enjoy freshly picked cherries year-round with this water bath canning method.
 Canning cherries at home with juice, not sugary syrup, is easy with this recipe.
 Read on to learn how and enjoy this delicious fruit without added sugars.

-3.80 from 58 votes
+3.95 from 87 votes

 Print Pin